This document covers SingleStore Helios data encryption in transit and at rest.

 For data at rest, SingleStore uses best-practice AES-256 encryption with AWS, Azure, and GCP cloud-hosting partners.
 With a 256-bit key length, it is currently the strongest encryption algorithm available.
 In the standard edition of SingleStore Helios, the cloud provider managed key is used to encrypt all data at rest.
 For the dedicated edition of SingleStore Helios, a customer may use their own key, stored in their own key vault in the cloud key management service (KMS) to add an additional layer of security.
 Key access and use is captured using AWS CloudTrail.
 SingleStore cannot access the shared key material directly.

 For the Data Plane, SingleStore logs all access to each SingleStore Helios workspace, and runs each workspace with audit logging enabled.
 The ADMIN-ONLY-INCLUDING-PARSE-FAILS audit logging level is used for completeness.
-Audit logs can be accessed via the Cloud Portal.
-In the future, SingleStore plans to provide a customer-accessible API to allow the audit logs to be collected directly.
+Audit logs can be streamed to third-party audit tools.
+Refer to Audit Logging for more information.